trinodb/trino/testing/trino-benchto-benchmarks/README.md

 Benchto driver needs to know two things: what benchmark is to be run and what environment it is to be run on.
-For the purpose of the following example, we will use `tpch` benchmark and Presto server running at `localhost:8080`, with Benchto service running at `localhost:8081`.
+For the purpose of the following example, we will use `tpch` benchmark and Trino server running at `localhost:8080`, with Benchto service running at `localhost:8081`.

 Benchto driver uses Spring Boot to locate environment configuration file, so to pass the configuration.
-To continue with our example, one needs to place an `application-presto-devenv.yaml` file in the current directory (i.e. the directory from which the benchmark will be invoked), with the following content:
+To continue with our example, one needs to place an `application-trino-devenv.yaml` file in the current directory (i.e. the directory from which the benchmark will be invoked), with the following content: